 Overnight, when energy tariffs are often cheaper, the element heats the bricks around it, which then store the heat, releasing it slowly throughout the day and warming the property.
 They were commonly fitted to social housing as well as properties of all kinds without a gas supply.

 During the 20th century, many storage heaters were constructed using asbestos insulation.
-While there is now a whole world of safe, modern alternatives, many properties still contain asbestos storage heaters, posing a risk to building occupants.
+While there are now a range of modern alternatives, many properties still contain asbestos storage heaters.

 Asbestos was commonly used in storage heaters because it is fire-resistant and highly insulative.
 This helped to act as a fireguard in case the heaters malfunctioned and aided in retaining heat for longer, making them more efficient.